Skip to content

 So the amount of species in Plot B is actually ~0.94 multiplied by \(s\).
 This makes sense, as since we employed a log link function, an increase or decrease in the predictor variable has not an additive but multiplicative effect on the response variable.

 5. AIC — Beyond the current scope to address in sufficient detail, just know that the AIC value is meaningless for just a single model.
-In fact, this value tells us next to nothing.
-It is in fact used to compare multiple models to see which model best explains the data.
-With multiple models, we would compare the AIC values, and the lowest AIC value would be considered the “best” model.
+In fact, this value tells us next to nothing about absolute model fit.
+It is in fact used to compare multiple candidate models to see which model best explains the data with a given level of complexity.
+With multiple models, we would compare the AIC values, and the lowest AIC value would generally be preferred, as it suggests the best trade-off between model fit and complexity (i.e., the most parsimonious model that still fits the data well).

 Step 7 – Prediction & Conclusions